awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskdefinition.md

 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

 `ExecutionRoleArn`  <a name="cfn-ecs-taskdefinition-executionrolearn"></a>
-The Amazon Resource Name \(ARN\) of the task execution role that containers in this task can assume\.
+The Amazon Resource Name \(Arn\) of the task execution role that containers in this task can assume\.
 All containers in this task are granted the permissions that are specified in this role\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)